bertiqwerty/rvimage/README.md

 To move the zoomed area hold <kbd>Ctrl</kbd> and drag with the left mouse button.

-### Filtering
+### Filter Expressions for Image Files

-You can filter for images to appear in the left selection area.
+You can filter for images files to appear in the left selection area.
 The entered string will reveal those images that contain the string in their full pathname.
 There are three labeling related keywords, though:

 1. `nolabel` reveals all images that have not been labeled with the currently active tool.